 - you have to consider traffic potential and “link juice” when positioning outside links

 - now if you try too hard to get noticed, google-bots will see it and your site might get filtered out of search results

 Verdict: This is another tactic that takes a lot of time and resources, and is best done by an experienced specialist.
 If you don’t have those things, well – basic SEO is a must.
-It’s an incredibly powerful tatic- but also very risky and expensive.
+It’s an incredibly powerful tactic- but also very risky and expensive.
 But if you have cash lying around, advanced SEO could become your most successful tactic.
-Plus, if there’s no huge keyword competition, then the costs will be lower and you’ll have less problems to deal with.
+Plus, if there’s no huge keyword competition, then the costs will be lower and you’ll have fewer problems to deal with.
 But that’s highly unlikely.

 3. Cold outreach

 - generate best customer insight

 - 1-on-1 connection – most personal tactic

 - the quickest way to get attention and qualify the lead

 - multiple channels (cold-emailing, -messaging on social media, -calling)

 - cold-emailing is easily scalable (other cold outreach tactics, unfortunately, aren’t)